All-round Shakib Gives Bangladesh Consolation Win Over England - UrduPoint

 England handed an ODI debut to 18-year-old leg-spinner Rehan, who finished with a modest 1-62.

+"We got exactly what we wanted from this series.
+We wanted to play on wickets like these and it was great to challenge ourselves.
+It'll serve as great preparation for the World Cup."
+The player of the match Shakib said Bangladesh could also take some optimism from how they performed in the three-match series.

+"We've been very good at home in the last five to seven years.
+Unfortunately, we lost this series but I think we showed a lot of character today so we can take credit from it," he said.

-The two teams will now play a three-match Twenty20 international series, with the first match scheduled for March 9 in Chittagong.
+The two teams will now play a three-match T20 international series, with the first match scheduled for March 9 in Chittagong.